tari/taricorp.net/content/posts/2023/video-squisher/index.md

 slug: video-squisher
 date: 2023-12-23T09:47:06.970Z
 ---
-I've recently been asked to reduce the size of video files with some regularity, taking in a video file and generating something with reduced file size.
+I've recently been asked to reduce the size of video files with some regularity, taking in a video file and generating something with reduced file size ("squishing" the video; hence "video squisher").
 This is an easy task to accomplish with [Handbrake](https://handbrake.fr/), and since the transcodes I was asked to do were consistent in their needs, I was able to set up a preset in Handbrake to make these conversions very simple.

 Unfortunately, there were a few steps that weren't as easy to automate: namely, grabbing the original video and sharing the transcoded version later.
 Rather than need to do anything myself for each video, I sought to make my process available for "self-service", probably as some kind of web-based tool instead.
 Since the imposition of receiving a file, running it through Handbrake, and sharing the result is fairly small though, I wanted to make this tool as simple as possible.
 I believe I succeeded, and that the results are interesting enough to share because I discovered a few new tricks that made it easier.